konveyor/move2kube-website/docs/tutorials/cli-categories.md

 ---
 layout: default
-title: "Move2Kube CLI Categories"
+title: "Enabling/disabling questions categories in Move2Kube CLI"
-permalink: /tutorials/cli-categories
+permalink: /tutorials/qa-categorization
 parent: Tutorials
-nav_order: 1
+nav_order: 5
 ---

-# Enabling and disabling entire categories of questions
+# Enabling or disabling entire categories of questions

 ## Description

-This document will teach you how to skip questions you commonly skip or leave default by using the comprehensive category system in the Move2Kube CLI.
+This document will teach you how to disable the questions you commonly skip answering or leave default, by using the comprehensive questions category system in the Move2Kube CLI.

 ### TLDR